Health Insurance Tax Benefits for Salaried Employees

 Apart from premium payments, the government also allows deductions for preventive health check-ups within the overall limit.
 This makes tax-saving health insurance an effective strategy for emergencies as well as regular health monitoring.

-Points to remember:
+Important Points to Remember

 Understanding the full scope of medical insurance tax exemption helps avoid missing out on legitimate claims.

-Should You Buy Health Insurance Even If Your Employer Covers You
+Should You Buy Health Insurance Even If Your Employer Covers You?

 Many salaried employees rely only on employer-provided coverage.
 While corporate policies are helpful, they may not always be sufficient.

-Reasons to consider an independent policy:
+Reasons to Consider an Independent Policy

 Choosing to buy health insurance individually ensures uninterrupted protection and access to Section 80D benefits regardless of employment status.